ibm-cloud-docs/sap-vpc/sap-vpc-sample-deployment.md

 ### Setting an SSH key
 {: #ssh-key}

-If you already have uploaded your private key for the VPC's region, select it and skip to the next section (Attaching storage).
+If you already have uploaded your public key for the VPC's region, select it and skip to the next section (Attaching storage).
 Otherwise follow these steps.

 1. Click **New key**.